JoshuaGottlieb/Rest-of-the-Owl/README.md

 ## Data Cleaning and Sketch Generation

 In order to train my model, I needed sketch/image pairs, but my scraping only provided me with images.
-Thus, I created my own sketches using a the eXtended Difference of Gaussians (XDoG) technique outlined in [XDoG: An eXtended difference-of-Gaussians compendium including advanced image stylization](https://users.cs.northwestern.edu/~sco590/winnemoeller-cag2012.pdf).
+Thus, I created my own sketches using the eXtended Difference of Gaussians (XDoG) technique outlined in [XDoG: An eXtended difference-of-Gaussians compendium including advanced image stylization](https://users.cs.northwestern.edu/~sco590/winnemoeller-cag2012.pdf).
 Specifically, I used Python implementation of the baseline XDoG model using a continuous ramp, [available here](https://github.com/heitorrapela/xdog).
 The DoG process works by applying two separate Gaussian Blurs to an image, one very weak, one very strong, and calculating a weighted difference between the two blurred images.
 The XDoG process furthers this by applying thresholding to each pixel and ramping each pixel from black to white to create a simple yet effect edge detection algorithm.
 Illustrated below is the process applied to an image.

 | Ground-Truth | Weak Blur | - γ * Strong Blur |